+06.03 Use ethical reasoning and judgment and act in accordance with legal responsibilities.
 06.04 Recognize potentially unethical behavior in others and the steps to resolve it.

 Laboratory investigations that include scientific inquiry, research, measurement, problem solving, emerging technologies, tools and equipment, as well as, experimental, quality, and safety procedures are an integral part of this career and technical program/course.
 Laboratory investigations benefit all students by developing an understanding of the complexity and ambiguity of empirical work, as well as the skills required to manage, operate, calibrate and troubleshoot equipment/tools used to make observations.
 Students understand measurement error; and have the skills to aggregate, interpret, and present the resulting data.
 Equipment and supplies should be provided to enhance hands-on experiences for students.